charliecalvert/CloudNotes/Assignments/GitBranchBasics.md

 $ cat MyTest.md
 ## New Test Section

-This part of the document was added in the test branch
+This is my test document
 ```

 As you can see, it does not contain the changes we made in our test branch.
 Suppose, that after long consideration, we decide that we like the changes we made in the **test** branch and we want to merge into our current branch.
 Do it like this: